Hamas in the First Intifada: First terrorist attacks

-Loss of direction of the Intifada and growing popularity of Hamas
+Loss of direction of the Intifada and growing popularity

 In August 1990, Saddam Hussein's Iraq invaded Kuwait.
 Despite nearly unanimous international condemnation, the PLO and many Palestinians declared their support for Hussein, partially out of hope that Iraq would be a powerful ally against Israel and that Hussein would tie any settlement of the occupation of Kuwait to the Israeli occupation of Palestine.
 During the Gulf War that followed, however, Hussein's forces were comprehensively defeated and a strict lockdown was placed on Palestine by the Israeli government, causing significant economic and political turmoil within Palestine.
 Hamas moved to take advantage of the situation, with The New York Times Magazine quoting one Palestinian analyst in July 1991 as saying that "The P.L.O. still represents the Palestinians politically, but Hamas increasingly reflects their despair."
 Hamas had also expressed stronger opposition to the Iraqi invasion than the PLO's leadership, prompting Gulf states to redirect funding for the PLO towards Hamas.

 In December 1990, Hamas carried out a significant terrorist attack in Jaffa, murdering three Israeli civilians in an aluminium factory in the city.

 Through 1991, the Intifada began to break down and Palestinian internal political violence increased significantly, notably with attacks against rumoured collaborators and with fighting between different Palestinian factions.
 In early June 1991, street fighting broke out between Hamas and PLO supporters in Nablus after a Hamas march through the city's centre was taunted by second-graders.
 Six Palestinian militants were injured in the fighting, including one who was stabbed five times by Hamas members as he lay on a hospital bed.
 In July 1991, Hamas supporters in Gaza City attempted to impose a curfew on Fatah supporters in the city, resulting in street fighting between the two factions and an attempt by Fatah supporters in the Jabalia Camp to impose a curfew on Hamas supporters in the camp in retaliation.

 As disillusionment over the course of the Intifada grew among Palestinians, support for Hamas increased.
 In late June 1991, elections were held to the Hebron Chamber of Commerce, the first election to the Chamber since 1964.
 Of the eleven seats on the Chamber's board, six were won by Hamas sympathisers.
 As a result of Hamas's growing popularity, the PLO offered Hamas to join the Palestinian National Council in August 1991, however, the offer was rescinded after Hamas demanded at least 40% of the seats on the council and a guarantee that the council would not recognise the State of Israel.